MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/ServiceOrderJob.md

 ---
-title: ServiceOrderJob - Common Data Model | Microsoft Docs
+title: ServiceOrderJob in automotive - Common Data Model | Microsoft Docs
 description: Job performed during the execution of a service order.
 A single service order may require one or more jobs to be completed.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Service Order Job
+# Service Order Job in automotive

 Job performed during the execution of a service order.
 A single service order may require one or more jobs to be completed.